-("ROU") that will require a lessee to recognize a ROU asset and a lease liability on the balance sheet for all leases with a term longer than twelve months.
+In February 2016, the FASB issued new guidance for lease accounting, which will require lessees to recognize leases on the balance sheet and disclose key information about leasing arrangements.
+The new guidance establishes a right-of-use model ("ROU") that will require a lessee to recognize a ROU asset and a lease liability on the balance sheet for all leases with a term longer than twelve months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
 For lessors, the guidance modifies the classification criteria and accounting for sales-type and direct financing leases.
 The majority of the Company's leases are for certain of its office and manufacturing space.
-The Company is currently developing an implementation plan and gathering information, including compiling an inventory of all leasing arrangements, to assess the impact of the new standard on its financial statements.
+The Company has developed an implementation plan and continues to gather information, including compiling an inventory of all leasing arrangements, to assess the impact of the new standard on its financial statements.
 The new standard is effective for interim and annual periods beginning after December 15, 2018, with early adoption permitted.
 The Company plans to adopt the new guidance effective January 1, 2019.
 The new standard must be adopted using a modified retrospective transition which includes certain practical expedients.
 The Company has not yet determined the impact this new guidance will have on its consolidated financial statements and related disclosures.

-Other new pronouncements issued but not effective until after March 31, 2018 are not expected to have a material impact on the Company's consolidated financial statements.
+Other new pronouncements issued but not effective until after June 30, 2018 are not expected to have a material impact on the Company's consolidated financial statements.

-Management's Discussion and Analysis of Financial Condition and Results of Operation March 31, 2018
+Management's Discussion and Analysis of Financial Condition and Results of Operation June 30, 2018

-Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations